mmmorg15/IS120project1/README.md

 [6 pts] Include 3+ SVG elements (icons, page artwork, or dividing elements).
 (2 pts per element)
-[5 pts] Have a full system of CSS Variables that are used throughout your site (at least 10 variables)

 [3 pts] Include 3+ tooltips (1 pt. each)
 [2 pts] Include a favicon (inclusive of your 5+ in required tasks)